Obsessive-Compulsive Disorder (OCD) Treatment Center for Adolescents Near Dallas, Texas

 Childhood Illness or Infection

-Challenges to the immune system may impact brain development in early childhood that result in the development of symptoms of OCD.
+Challenges to the immune system may affect brain development in early childhood, which can result in the development of symptoms of OCD.
 Childhood infections can change brain structure and function and impact mood regulation that could lead to compulsive behavior.
 Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS) can trigger or worsen OCD symptoms after a streptococcal infection.

 Personality Factors

 Personality traits have been identified as potential contributors.
-Specifically, a high degree of neuroticism or low extraversion, which means that your teen is less interested in stimuli from the environment and more focused on their internal thoughts and feelings.
+These traits — specifically, a high degree of neuroticism or low extraversion — mean your teen is less interested in stimuli from the environment and more focused on their internal thoughts and feelings.
 Neuroticism is a tendency to focus on negative emotions, so your teen may be less able to regulate their emotional state.

-While it is impossible to identify thought patterns in your teenager, some of these obsessive thoughts can result in compulsions that include:
+While it is impossible to identify thought patterns and mental compulsions in your teenager, some obsessive thoughts can result in physical compulsions that include:

 - Repeating words or phrases more often than is necessary or in a specific number of times in an exact order